ddnexus/elastics-doc/source/doc/2-flex/2-Templating/1-Templates.md

 # Templates

-With Flex Templates you almost don't need to write code: you can focus on writing bare elasticsearch queries, and Flex will generate the code for you.
+With Flex Templates you almost don't need to write the code for searching: you can focus on writing bare elasticsearch queries, and Flex will generate the code for you.
 You can write all your custom queries in friendly `YAML` instead of `JSON`, add your own placeholder-tags where you want dynamic values instead of static strings, and Flex will automatically generate the methods to use in your code.

+## Usage Overview

+{% include template_usage_example.md %}

+### Advantages

-This approach drastically cuts down time and effort to interface your app to elasticsearch, substancially reducing the whole elasticsearch logic to a simple `YAML` file, which adds its own advantages to the whole:
+This approach drastically cuts down time and effort to interface your app to elasticsearch, substancially reducing the whole search logic to a simple `YAML` file, which adds its own advantages to the whole:

 - `YAML` is very easy to write and read, so you can save a lot of typing and squinting
 - `YAML` maps 1 to 1 to the `JSON` structures that you need for elasticsearch, so you don't have to learn anything new